Kaevan Gazdar

-Kaevan Gazdar (born 1951) is a journalist, and lecturer writing about economic and socio-economic issues.
+Kaevan Gazdar (born 1951) is a journalist and lecturer writing about economic and socio-economic issues.

 Gazdar studied economics and social sciences in Munich, Bologna and Paris.

+Career

-He has worked as a journalist and lecturer, and also as project manager at one of Germany's leading management consultancies.
-Gazdar is a senior research fellow of the Center for Corporate Citizenship in Ingolstadt and holds a senior post at the HVB Group.
-He has published extensively in German and English, both articles and books, and mostly on economic and socio-economic issues; journals in which his articles appeared include Ethical Corporation and IR magazine.
+He works as a journalist and lecturer.
+He worked as a project manager at HVB Group, a management consultancy.
+Gazdar is a senior research fellow of the Center for Corporate Citizenship in Ingolstadt.
+He published in German and English, both articles and books, and mostly on economic and socio-economic issues; journals in which his articles appeared include Ethical Corporation and IR magazine.
 He has held seminars and talks at various venues including Management Centre Europe (Brussels), FT Knowledge (London) and IIR (London and Zurich).